purescript-contrib/purescript-aff/MODULES.md

 cancelWith :: forall e a.
 Aff e a -> Canceler e -> Aff e a
 ```

+This function allows you to attach a custom canceler to an asynchronous
-If the first asynchronous computation is canceled, then the specified
+computation.
+If the computation is canceled, then the custom canceler
-canceler will also be called.
+will be run along side the computation's own canceler.

 #### `launchAff`